epsagon/cisco-otel-lambda/README.md

 | Node JS | `v16` `v14` `v12` |

 ## Configuration
-Advanced options can be configured as a parameter to the init() method:

 | Env                     | -          | Default | Description                              |
 |-------------------------|------------|---------|------------------------------------------|